Learning to Reconstruct Missing Data from Spatiotemporal Graphs with Sparse Observations: Learning representations from sparse spatiotemporal data

 Then, we aggregate temporal messages coming from each $j$-th node separately, and obtain an edge-level context vector $\ve_{\tau}^{j \rightarrow i}$

 which encodes the observed sequence at each $j$-th node w.r.t.\ the $i$-th node and time step $\tau$.
-Analogously, to account for the observed sequence of the $i$-th node itself, we exploit an \textit{intra-node} temporal self-attention mechanism to query the encodings $\vh_{t:t+T}^{i}$ corresponding to valid observations.
-Then, resulting representations are weighted and aggregated to obtain a temporal context vector $\vc_{\tau}^{i}$ as
+Analogously, to account for the observed sequence w.r.t.\ the $i$-th node itself, we exploit an \textit{intra-node} temporal self-attention mechanism to query the encodings $\vh_{t:t+T}^{i}$ corresponding to valid observations.
+Then, the resulting representations are weighted and aggregated to obtain a temporal context vector $\vc_{\tau}^{i}$ as

 where message score $\alpha^{i}_{s \rightarrow \tau}$ is obtained similarly as Eq.~(\ref{eq:cross-alpha}).
 Note that parameters are not shared between the cross-attention and self-attention blocks.
 After having obtained context vectors $\vc_{\tau, (l)}^{i}$ and $\ve_{\tau}^{j \rightarrow i, (l)}$, the encoding $\vh_{\tau}^{i, (l)}$ is updated with a final aggregation step as